Battle of Fort Necessity: Negotiations

-Louis Coulon de Villiers, with his men exhausted, powder and ball were running low, and reason to fear that American reinforcements were approaching, decided to parley.
-Sending an officer under a white flag to negotiate.
+Louis Coulon de Villiers, with his men exhausted, powder and ball were running low, and reason to fear that American reinforcements were approaching, decided to negotiate, sending an officer under a white flag to Washington and Mackay.
 Washington did not allow the Canadian officer into or near the fort, but sent two of his own men, including his translator Jacob Van Braam, to negotiate.
 The French had no desire to disturb the peace between the two kingdoms but wished only to “avenge the murder of one of our officers, bearer of a summons, and of his escort, and also to prevent any establishment being made on the lands of my King.”
 As negotiations began, the Virginians, against Washington's orders, broke into the fort's liquor supply and got drunk.
 Coulon told Van Braam that all he wanted was the surrender of the garrison, and the Virginians could go back to Virginia.
 He warned, however, that if they did not surrender now, the Indians might storm the fort and scalp the entire garrison.

 Surrender

 Van Braam brought this message to Washington, who agreed to these basic terms.
 One of Louis Coulon de Villiers' aides then wrote down Coulon's surrender terms and then gave them to Van Braam, who in turn gave them to Washington.
-Washington, who could not read French, had Van Braam translate it for him, and in the document it said that Jumonville had been "assassinated".
-Both Washington and Mackay signed the surrender document.
+Washington, who could not read French, had Van Braam translate it for him.
+In the document it said that Jumonville had been "assassinated", although it is not clear how Van Braam, a Dutchman whose native language was neither French nor English, translated the word to Washington.
+In later years, Washington was adamant that it was an error of translation, and that he would not have willingly signed a document admitting to an "assassination."
+In any case, both Washington and Mackay signed the surrender document.